-Many moons ago we reported on the best countries in Europe to be self employed.
-Whilst this still stands, we wanted to open the door to the rest of world and see what other global destinations have to offer freelancers with the urge to head abroad.
+Many moons ago we reported on the best countries in Europe to be self-employed.
+Whilst this still stands, we wanted to open the door to the rest of the world and see what other global destinations have to offer freelancers with the urge to head abroad.

 For UK-based freelancers, heading to New Zealand really is the chance to get away from it all.
 Jetting to the other side of the world to work on an empty beach or from a cabin in the forest will undoubtedly give you the inspiration to conjure up fantastic ideas.

 Whilst the cities are inevitably the hubs for most freelancers and are a great place for a base, it is the countryside that captures many.
-Some self employed individuals actual backpack their way around New Zealand’s two islands, using internet hotspots as they go.
+Some self-employed individuals actually backpack their way around New Zealand’s two islands, using internet hotspots as they go.

 Cons: limited rural wifi, cost of a city base, too many tempting work distractions

-Self employed nomads head straight to one place in Central America; Mexico City.
+Self-employed nomads head straight to one place in Central America; Mexico City.
 The buzzing capital of Mexico itself, the city boasts cheap accommodation and countless internet hotspots for those who want to soak up the atmosphere by working in one of the cafes.
-The city is cut at its borders by mountains and deserts where many spent their weekends exploring and hiking.
+The city is cut at its borders by mountains and deserts where many spend their weekends exploring and hiking.

-Many entrepreneurs from the U.S. end up in various locations throughout Mexico, both city and costal.
+Many entrepreneurs from the U.S. end up in various locations throughout Mexico, both city and coastal.
 The cost of living is incredibly low, meaning more money can be put into what you love.

 Pros: culturally rich, fantastic weather, welcoming locals, cheap accommodation